Recipe: Imagined Snail Noodle Soup

 Note: This video has a casual 69 million views.

-So basically, all I had to start my luo si fen journey was an active imagination, a few bellies’ worth of subpar instant luo si fen, and Wikipedia.
-Here’s what it says of the soup:
+So basically, all I had to start my luo si fen journey was an active imagination, a few bellies’ worths of subpar instant luo si fen, and Wikipedia.
+Here’s what it says about the soup:

 “The stock that forms the soup is made by stewing river snails and pork bones for several hours with black cardamom, fennel seed, dried tangerine peel, cassia bark, cloves, white pepper, bay leaf, licorice root, sand ginger, and star anise.
 It usually does not contain snail meat, but it is instead served with pickled bamboo shoot, pickled green beans, shredded wood ear, fu zhu, fresh green vegetables, peanuts, and chili oil added to the soup.”